open-component-model/ocm-spec/doc/04-extensions/04-algorithms/component-descriptor-normalization-algorithms.md

   The object is serialized to a unique and reproducible byte sequence, which is finally used to determine the digest.

-  There are two serialization methods used across the algorithms:
+  The following serialization methods are used across the algorithms:
   - `jsonNormalisationV1` uses the [OCM-specific generic normalization format](../../02-processing/05-component-descriptor-normalization.md#generic-normalization-format) (dictionaries serialized as sorted single-entry lists)
-  - `jsonNormalisationV2`, `jsonNormalisationV3`, and `jsonNormalisationV4alpha1` use [RFC 8785 (JCS)](https://www.rfc-editor.org/rfc/rfc8785)
+  - All other algorithms use [RFC 8785 (JCS)](https://www.rfc-editor.org/rfc/rfc8785)

 ## `jsonNormalisationV1`